KevWal/ESP32-Cam-Pico-Project/README.md

 2 x Chineese, 58Ltr Helium each, 6g free lift each, 0.120m3 unstretched volume, 7,640m burst, 1.9m/sec ascent, 65 mins to float!
 42g / 2 = 21g each + 6g = 27g each

+Buck version intended for LiPo but used for 3 x AAA

 PCB
 ---

 The PCB is designed with many options, mainly around power.
 The board is designed to be powered by 2 x AAA or a 3.7v Lipo.
 With 2 x AAA I found it needs a boost converter if using the ATGM GPS.
 With 1 3.7v Lipo I recomend using the buck convertor.
 You could use the 3.3v limiting effect of the Boost regulator, but as it is a charge doubler style is uses double the required current from the battery.

+Flying showed 3 x AAA with a buck convertor best.

 GPS